MBU case study

 Why work for us?

-It will also accept women in late pregnancy that require acute psychiatric inpatient care.
 A range of therapeutic services will be available including medication, cognitive behavioural therapy, family therapy, along with help with bonding and attachment.

 Trained peer support workers – people who have personal experience of perinatal mental ill health – will also offer support and practical help.